 During the early 1990s, the suburbs of Atlanta began to grow and shoppers went elsewhere.
 Newer open air strip malls and competing malls became easier to get to.
 The decrease in traffic and advertising severely affected the mall.
 Toys R Us left in 1996 and Mervyn’s closed their doors in 1997.
 JcPenney took over the old Mervyn’s wing a year later.

 Shannon Southpark Mall was dealt another setback when Macy’s, located in the old Davison’s store, closed down and moved to a competing mall.
 The space was never occupied again.
 Hoping to revive the mall, the owners invested $10 million in renovations.
 They upgraded the floor tiles, changed out the seating, and revamped the entrances with brighter colors.
 They also changed the name back to Shannon Mall.

 Unfortunately, the decline continued into the 2000s.
 Mervyn’s wing lost so many tenants that the remaining ones were forced to move to another part of the mall.
 JCPenney left in 2000 and the Mervyn’s wing was blocked off in 2004.
 By 2006 hardly any of the original retail stores remained.
 The owners again changed the name to Union Station in an attempt to attract new business.

-In January 2011 both stores vacated Union Station as it went into foreclosure.
+In January 2011, both stores vacated Union Station as it went into foreclosure.
 The property was auctioned off on the courthouse steps the next day.
 Unable to find a committed buyer, the mall sat abandoned.
 An investment group from Alabama purchased the property in 2014.
 They planned to build a film and television studio on the site.
-In October 2014 Union Station Mall was hit with the wrecking ball and demolished.
+In October 2014, the mall was demolished to make way for the studio.